openscope/openscope/documentation/airport-guides/ltba.md

 * Runway 05 for landing
 * Runway 35L for take-off

-**In the simulator the mentioned runway configuration is used.**
+**This also the configuration in use in openScope**

 ### Instrument Procedures
-*Istanbul Atatürk* airport has various SIDs and STARs.
-For all exitpoints/entrypoints there are RNAV and non-RNAV procedures, usually only RNAV procedures are used.
+*Istanbul Atatürk Airport* makes use of a large number of SIDs and STARs, both RNAV and non-RNAV, although only RNAV procedures are normally used.
 The procedure's suffix indicates the runway, the procedure is for.

 SIDs: